parallelspec/obsidian/Contemporary Korea/Proposal Draft.md

 *East Asian financial and economic development* by Randall Morck, Bernard Yeung (2017)

 This paper investigates the East Asian Tigers, a group of four countries that experienced turbulent growth through the late twentieth century, including Korea.
 The two authors are both economists.
-In particular, Yeung lived a few years in Hong Kong, one of the cities tied with the East Asian Tigers.
+Yeung lived a few years in Hong Kong, one of the cities tied with the East Asian Tigers.